-FSOC Proposes Modifications to the Systemically Important Designation Process for Nonbank Financial Companies
+FSOC Finalizes Modifications to the Systemically Important Designation Process for Nonbank Financial Companies

-April 26, 2023
+November 6, 2023

-On April 21, 2023, the Financial Stability Oversight Council ("FSOC") proposed amendments to its interpretive guidance on assessing financial stability risks and designating nonbank financial companies as "systemically important" (a "nonbank SIFI").
-If finalized, the proposed guidance would replace FSOC's current guidance on nonbank SIFI designations, which was most recently modified in December 2019 under the previous administration, and modify FSOC's approach to identifying, assessing and responding to certain potential risks to U.S. financial stability.
-The proposal is designed to provide FSOC with added flexibility and sends a clear signal that FSOC may assume a more active role in addressing financial stability risks across the economy.
+On November 3, 2023, the Financial Stability Oversight Council ("FSOC") finalized amendments to its interpretive guidance on assessing financial stability risks and designating nonbank financial companies as "systemically important" (a "nonbank SIFI").
+The guidance replaces FSOC's prior guidance on nonbank SIFI designations, which was most recently modified in December 2019 under the previous administration, and modifies FSOC's approach to identifying, assessing and responding to certain potential risks to U.S. financial stability.
+The new guidance, which is substantially identical to the guidance proposed by FSOC in April 2023, is designed to provide FSOC with added flexibility and sends a clear signal that FSOC may assume a more active role in addressing financial stability risks across the economy.

-The proposed guidance would retain a two-stage nonbank SIFI designation process substantially similar to the entity designation process established under the 2019 guidance (once an entity designation is deemed potentially appropriate under the 2019 guidance).
-In addition, the substantive analytic factors proposed to be evaluated by FSOC in assessing potential financial stability risks would retain significant overlap with those applicable under the 2019 guidance for entity-specific determinations.
-However, the proposed guidance would depart from the 2019 guidance in certain key respects in order to give FSOC additional flexibility in identifying, assessing and responding to possible financial stability risks, including:
+The guidance retains a two-stage nonbank SIFI designation process substantially similar to the entity designation process established under the 2019 guidance (once an entity designation is deemed potentially appropriate under the 2019 guidance).
+In addition, the substantive analytic factors to be evaluated by FSOC in assessing potential financial stability risks retain significant overlap with those applicable under the 2019 guidance for entity-specific determinations.
+However, the new guidance departs from the 2019 guidance in certain key respects in order to give FSOC additional flexibility in identifying, assessing and responding to possible financial stability risks, including:

-- Elimination of Preference for "Activities-Based" Approach: The proposed guidance would eliminate the 2019 guidance's prioritization of an "activities-based" approach for identifying, assessing and addressing potential risks to financial stability under which FSOC had previously stressed that company-specific designations would be appropriate "only in rare instances." - Analytic Framework Applicable Regardless of Risk's Origins: While the 2019 guidance described FSOC's analytic framework for assessing entity-specific financial stability risks, the analytic framework under the proposed guidance would apply more broadly to FSOC's assessment of financial stability risks without regard to the origin of a particular risk (i.e., whether the risk arises from widely conducted activities or from individual entities), and regardless of which authority FSOC may use to address those risks.

-Elimination of Cost-Benefit and "Likelihood of Failure" Analyses: Despite a federal district court having previously rescinded an FSOC nonbank SIFI designation in part due to FSOC's failure to assess the company's actual vulnerability to financial distress and to weigh the perceived benefits of the nonbank SIFI designation against its possible costs, the proposed guidance would eliminate these analytic requirements from FSOC's nonbank SIFI designation criteria.
+- Elimination of Preference for "Activities-Based" Approach: The new guidance eliminates the 2019 guidance's prioritization of an "activities-based" approach for identifying, assessing and addressing potential risks to financial stability under which FSOC had previously stressed that company-specific designations would be appropriate "only in rare instances." - Analytic Framework Applicable Regardless of Risk's Origins: While the 2019 guidance described FSOC's analytic framework for assessing entity-specific financial stability risks, the analytic framework under the new guidance will apply more broadly to FSOC's assessment of financial stability risks without regard to the origin of a particular risk (i.e., whether the risk arises from widely conducted activities or from individual entities), and regardless of which authority FSOC may use to address those risks. - Elimination of Cost-Benefit and "Likelihood of Failure" Analyses: Despite a federal district court having previously rescinded an FSOC nonbank SIFI designation in part due to FSOC's failure to assess the company's actual vulnerability to financial distress and to weigh the perceived benefits of the nonbank SIFI designation against its possible costs, the new guidance eliminates these analytic requirements from FSOC's nonbank SIFI designation criteria.